dbhat/VirtualCL/Assignments/IP forwarding/ipfwd_tutorial.md

 # Static Routing Assignment

-In this assignmemt studenst will learn about the fundamentals of IP routing by setting up static routing in a 3-node topology.
+In this assignment students will learn about the fundamentals of IP routing by setting up static routing in a 3-node topology.

 ## Preparation

-In

-In this tutorial we describe a series of experiment that will allow a user to:
+In this [tutorial](http://groups.geni.net/geni/wiki/GENIEducation/SampleAssignments/IPRouting/Procedure) we describe a series of experiment that will allow a user to:
 * Verify that a slice has been set up correct
 * Establish static route using route command and enable IP forwarding